Home Car Accident Rideshare Accident

 Do Rideshare Drivers Have Commercial Driving Insurance?

-In Nebraska, commercial driving insurance is required for rideshare drivers.
+In Nebraska, rideshare drivers are required to have commercial driving insurance.
 Drivers can be ticketed if they perform rideshare duties without commercial coverage, but the cost of such a ticket might be less than the coverage itself, leading some drivers to prefer the risk of a ticket.

 This can make it very difficult for a passenger to succeed with an insurance claim directly against the driver after suffering an injury.
 However, there are situations in which Uber or Lyft’s multi-million dollar insurance policies are meant to cover injured passengers.
-There are very specific details as to when this coverage will apply, so please speak to an experienced car crash attorney to find out if this compensation is available for your situation.
+There are very specific details as to when this coverage will apply, so you’ll want to speak with an experienced car crash attorney to find out what compensation is available in your situation.

 Proving Negligence and Liability in Omaha Collisions

-If a taxi driver gets into a crash, liability might rest with the driver or the taxi company, since vicarious liability can hold a company responsible for the negligent behavior of an employee performing job duties.
-But because rideshare companies currently hire drivers as independent contractors, it is very difficult to hold them liable for what their drivers do, so long as they follow the minimal regulations that federal and state laws require of them.
+If a taxi driver gets into a crash, liability may be placed on the driver or the taxi company, as vicarious liability holds a company responsible for the negligent behavior of an employee performing job duties.
+However, because rideshare companies hire drivers as independent contractors, it can be difficult to hold them liable for whatever their drivers do, so long as they follow the minimal regulations that federal and state laws require of them.

 Dealing with insurance companies and proving liability after a car crash can be stressful at the best of times.
-If you or a loved one has been injured in rideshare accident in Omaha, either as a rideshare passenger or in another vehicle hit by a rideshare driver, things will be more complicated.
+If you or a loved one has been injured in a rideshare accident in Omaha, either as a rideshare passenger or in another vehicle hit by a rideshare driver, things can get very complicated without the help of an experienced rideshare accident attorney.

 Additional Information